 The core Republican agenda is economic with some legitimate concerns about freedom, but mostly freedom to exploit other people.
 Conservatives by definition like the status quo and resent outsiders trying to widen their comfort zone.
 They are smart enough to realize that to get the masses to vote against their own economic interests they will have to enlist other grievances.
 Hence we have a marriage between fiscal and social conservatives.

 Donald Trump has accused Hilary of being an enabler for her husband's adultery and there is some truth to that although Trump is deflecting from his own philandering.
 Outsiders can never really know what goes on inside a marriage.
-She tolerated her husband's cheating" and tries to present a facade of marital unity seemingly calculating where she gets the most power.
+She tolerated her husband's "cheating" and tries to present a facade of marital unity seemingly calculating where she gets the most power.
 For his part Bill also realizes she is an asset for his goals.
 This is a very delicate matter that no outsider can really judge.
 Jenny Sanborn divorced her husband, the Governor of South Carolina after he had a well publicized affair and has faded from national prominence.

-They have grown rich through politics (not by any means suggesting bribes) and perhaps that has coloured their thinking.
+The Clintons have grown rich through politics (not by any means suggesting bribes) and perhaps that has coloured their thinking.
 Again likely true to some degree, but they both seem very involved in public service that has indeed made a difference.

 Benghazi is unbelievably ridiculous.
 The Republicans tried to exploit that while it was actually happening.
 They continue to bring it up.
 It is disgusting.
 The situation might have been handled differently, but the Republicans do not have clean hands on this issue by their stinginess on security budgets and their willingness to divulge names.
 Running embassies in hostile foreign countries has always carried a risk which thankfully some people are willing to take.
 The Republicans had far more embassy attacks with more deaths under George W Bush.
 They should have allowed for the risks, but chose to lower budgets.
 But like other accusations the whole issue puts a little doubt in people's minds.
-On the other hand a few others are amazed that there have been no high level war crimes investigations concerning Iraq, but not very much media or Republican attention.
+On the other hand a few others are amazed that there have been no high level war crimes investigations concerning the Iraq Invasion and not very much media or Republican attention.

 The Emails.
 The FBI director who made the most serious claims is a strong Republican, but even he was forced to admit she did nothing illegal.
 The history of Republicans and emails has involved mass deletions that were for the most part very suspicious.
 After consulting with others she chose convenience which is what most people would do.